kaz-uuu/Social-Companion-App/README.md

 Our Anti-Spam Engine featured in The Straits Times

-# Requirements (please install the following before running any programs)
+# Requirements (please install the following before running any programs - only compatible with apple intel devices)

 * pip3 install "kivy[base]"
 * pip3 install pyttsx3
 * pip3 install SpeechRecognition